 If a warrant has been issued for your arrest in Southern California – or if you believe there may be a warrant for your arrest – the smartest thing you can do is to contact experienced drug possession lawyers in Orange County immediately.
 In most cases, there is no reason to believe that an arrest warrant means you will go to jail, provided that you do the right thing right away with a defense attorney’s help.

 Contact a criminal defense attorney right away if you learn that you are the target of an arrest warrant or a criminal investigation.
 Your lawyer can notify the police and prosecutor that you are represented by counsel.
 If you are under investigation by the police and you are suspected of committing a felony, a defense attorney may be able, in some cases, to intercede and prove your innocence or show that you are being falsely accused.
 If this happens, you will not be arrested, and you’ll save yourself from the cost and inconvenience of an arrest and time lost in court.

 Your lawyer will be able to learn if there is or is not a warrant for your arrest, what the charge is, and what the bail amount will be.
-In some cases, it’s possible that your attorney can have the warrant entirely dismissed or at least have you released on your own recognizance.
-In any case, it is imperative for you to deal with the arrest warrant immediately and to work with an attorney who can bring the matter to its best possible conclusion.
+In some cases, it’s possible that your criminal defense attorney can have the warrant entirely dismissed or at least have you released on your own recognizance.
+In any case, it is imperative for you to deal with the arrest warrant immediately and to work with a DUI attorney who can bring the matter to its best possible conclusion.